 John etched his name and home address into the suitcase, just below the handle.
 Oh, how I eagerly anticipated the college pennants bursting out as I opened the lid.
-But alas, the case was empty.
+But sadly, the case was empty.

 I used dish soap to wipe the case down and then applied a thick layer of shoe polish.
 A good hand buffing with the horsehair brush brought out a bit of shine.
 I used alcohol to scrub off the white corner trim and delicately cleaned the decals.
 Finally, I rubbed the whole thing down with a good soaking of leather oil to replenish the previous 55 years of use.